heerdemoglu/DeepRHEA/README.md

 This project uses repositories of different authors.
 These repositories are listed below for further reference.

 * Alpha Zero General, Surag Nair et. al.
 * ToDo: Other repositories and links.
-* ToDo
+Reference specific authors if they are known.

 # Acknowledgements:
 * I would like to thank my project supervisor, Dr. Diego Perez-Liebana for his support and guidance throughout this project.